greatscottgadgets/packetry/README.md

 To build, run `cargo build` after installing the necessary prerequisites (see below).
 Run with `cargo run`.

 If you pass a capture filename as an argument, Packetry will attempt to load it.
 The current supported file format is a `.pcap` file with the `LINKTYPE_USB_2_0` link layer header type.

-If no filename is provided, Packetry will attempt to start live capture from an attached device running the [LUNA](https://github.com/greatscottgadgets/luna) USB analyzer applet.

 ### Installing prerequisites